 - Metrics that are created from items already created in Analytical Designer cannot be compared.
 For details, see Create Metrics in Insights.

-Why do I see “Unsupported items are hidden” when I apply Time over time comparison?
+Why do I see “Unsupported items and attributes are hidden” when I apply Time over time comparison?

 Analytical Designer displays this message in scenarios such as:

 - You apply comparison to an insight and then switch to another insight type that does not support comparison.